shibatch/grantback/v0.2/GUIDE_FOR_ADOPTERS.md

 A Note on Complexity: While these considerations about third-party content might seem to add complexity, it's important to remember that these copyright issues and responsibilities are inherent to any form of content reuse.
 Granting permissions on an ad-hoc, case-by-case basis without a clear license often leaves these same issues unaddressed and potentially more confusing for everyone involved.
 This License doesn't aim to create new complications; rather, it strives to provide a more structured and transparent framework for navigating these existing issues when you wish to allow community reuse of your VODs.

 * Understanding the Grant-Back (Clause 4 of the License Template):
-  Remember, your Licensees (those who reuse your VODs) will grant you rights back to reuse their "Streamed Works" (the new content they create using your VODs).
+  Remember, your Licensees (those who reuse your VODs) will grant you rights back to reuse their "Derivative Works" (the new content they create using your VODs).
 You, in turn, must adhere to the conditions in Clause 4 (platform limits, attributing the Licensee) when reusing their work.
 * Beyond Copyright:
   While this VOD Reaction License provides a framework for the copyright aspects of reusing your VODs, please remember that all content creation and streaming activities – both your own and those of your Licensees – are subject to other applicable laws and third-party rights.
 These can include areas such as trademark, privacy, publicity rights, defamation, and unfair competition.
 This license does not override those other legal obligations, and compliance with all relevant laws is essential.
 * Final Important Notes: